DevoteamNL/caf-demo-lz/README.md

 ### Plan pipeline

-The Plan pipeline will run after the Pull Request to the master branch.
+The Plan pipeline will run after the Pull Request to the main branch.
 The pipeline should be triggered when the landing zone path has any update.

 ```yaml
 name: 'Connectivity Landing Zone - Plan'